ZERR2AC/README/README.md

 The creater of a channel can edit reminders in the channel.
 And it affect to subscribers.

-Reminders in timeline (not including logs) will be removed if a user unsubscribe a channel.
+Reminders will **NOT** be removed if a user unsubscribe a channel.
+But they will not update any more.

 ## JSON API